10 Tips to Share Before Your Student Leaves for College

 1. Your Personal Laundry Secrets

-It’s a good idea to let your kid in on your laundry secrets.
+It’s a good idea to let your student in on your laundry secrets.
 Teach them how to use both machines properly, and don’t forget crucial details like how much detergent to use and how to clean the lint screen before using the dryer.
 This way, they won’t feel helpless come laundry day, and they’ll be able to assist other students in navigating the laundry room.

 2. How to Use Health Insurance

-In order to navigate how to handle the inevitable illness during college, your child needs to know how to use their health insurance and know when they should take advantage of the Student Health Center.
+In order to navigate how to handle the inevitable illness during college, your student needs to know how to use their health insurance and know when they should take advantage of the Student Health Center.
 During their next medical appointment, take 10 minutes to show them their insurance card and ID number, as well as the website, provider list, and how your particular health insurance plan works.

 Let them make the next appointment, fill out the necessary forms, and drop off and pick up any prescriptions.
 This will ensure they know what to do when their throat hurts at school or they have a medical emergency.